Kentucky Channel

 The Kentucky Channel, also known by its Program and System Information Protocol short name and on-screen logo bug as KET KY, is a full-time 24/7 statewide digital television programming service originating from PBS member state-network Kentucky Educational Television.
-The channel features programming related to the U.S. state of Kentucky (with some programming relevant to surrounding states such as Tennessee, Indiana or Virginia), as well as coverage of Kentucky General Assembly when it is in session.
+The channel features programming related to the U.S. state of Kentucky (with some programming relevant to surrounding states such as Tennessee, Indiana or Virginia), as well as coverage of the Kentucky General Assembly when it is in session.

-It is carried on the third digital subchannel of all fifteen (15) of KET's main satellite stations, and on the third digital subchannel of Louisville-based ATSC 3.0 station and KET2 flagship station WKMJ-TV.
+It is carried on the third digital subchannel of all fifteen (15) of KET's main satellite stations, plus Louisville-based ATSC 3.0 station and KET2 flagship station WKMJ-TV.
 The channel is programmed and broadcast from the O. Leonard Press Telecommunications Center at 600 Cooper Drive in Lexington, Kentucky.

 History

 KET Star Channels

 KET's Star Channels, the network's interactive distance learning services that were launched in late 1988, predated the advent of digital over-the-air television broadcasting of any kind by eleven years, and they were only available to schools, colleges, universities, and libraries throughout the state through satellite technology.
 Public schools were outfitted with satellite dishes and keypads, provided by NTN Communications, to provide two-way communications between the instructors at the KET studios in Lexington and students throughout the state; all public schools in Kentucky were outfitted with the technology by the end of 1989.
 This interactive service was inspired by a football player predictor game at a local sports bar in Lexington.
 The services were so successful in education centers, that the network earned the Innovations Award from the Ford Foundation for the star channels in 1991.